skip to main content

 Best TV plans for watching the Indy 500

-With the Indy 500 airing on FOX for the first time, your viewing options are getting a bit of a tune-up.
+With the Indy 500 entering its second year on FOX, your viewing options are officially locked in.
 Sure, the big race is easy to watch with a digital antenna.
-But if you’re like me and want to follow every practice and qualifying session, you’ll need a more complete TV plan.
+But if you’re like me and want to follow every practice and qualifying session, you’ll need a more complete TV or streaming plan.

 Here are my three top TV provider picks for watching the Indy 500.
 I’ve ranked them from basic to comprehensive so you can easily choose the best option based on your priorities, whether that’s saving money or scoring the most TV coverage.